Skip to main content

 [main.eps]

-The above code uses relative paths as an example, it actually supports absolute paths.
+The above uses relative paths as an example, but absolute paths are also supported.

 2. Create a new text document and change its extension to eps, e.g. D:\Projects\test\main.eps